add_submodels()

 function that allows for comparison od estimates

-from different submodels (when supported)weights
+from different submodels (when supported)

 bug in lme()